Blower Door Test in Lyndhurst, NJ

 - Anticipate potential air leaks before testing begins.

-- Use insulation of the correct R-value and confirm that it’s tightly installed throughout every section of the building envelope.
+- Use properly rated insulation with the right R-value and ensure consistent coverage throughout the building envelope.

 - Seal all penetrations in exterior walls using caulk or spray foam.